hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 Now that the alignment files contain only uniquely mapping reads, we are ready to perform peak calling.

-> _**NOTE:** After performing read alignment, it's often useful to generate QC metrics for the alignment using tools such as [QualiMap](http://qualimap.bioinfo.cipf.es/doc_html/analysis.html#bam-qc) or [MultiQC](http://multiqc.info) prior to moving on to the next steps of the analysis._
+> _**NOTE:** After performing read alignment, it's useful to generate QC metrics for the alignment using tools such as [MultiQC](http://multiqc.info) prior to moving on to the next steps of the analysis._

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*